 Hi!
 I’m Nostalgia.
 I grew up in the church, but I also grew up watching anime on TV.
 In middle school, after finding out the media was made in Japan, I took a deep interest in the country and their other forms of entertainment.
-This blog, Chromatic Dreamers, was created in 2021 when I pursued my childhood band dream and created a rookie Jpop/anime cover band with the same name, and we went on to perform at a couple anime conventions and a big Japanese festival.
-I say all this because around New Years 2023, I finally understood the depths of my sins and the condemnation I deserve, and finally understanding the true gospel in my heart, I was born again, and I couldn’t look at many things the same way.
+This blog, Chromatic Dreamers, was created in 2021 when I pursued my childhood band dream and created a rookie Jpop/anime cover band with the same name.
+We went on to perform at a couple anime conventions and a big Japanese festival!
+I say all this because around New Years 2023, I finally understood the depths of my sins and the condemnation I deserve.
+I realized I couldn’t save myself through law-keeping or being good, so only then did I truly accept Jesus as my savior and was born again.
+Afterwards, I couldn’t look at many things the same way.
 You can read my testimony over here.

-For a long period, I avoid all secular media, and opted to indulge mainly into Christian books and sermons to pursue a deeper relationship with God, along with apologetics and exposing videos to correct false doctrine and become more aware of the spiritual battle around me.
+For a long period, I avoided all secular media, and opted to indulge mainly Christian books, sermons, and bible studies.
+I desired to pursue a deeper relationship with God, and also correct and expose false doctrine through apologetics.
+As I became more aware of the spiritual battle around me, I wanted to equip myself for the fight.
+I wasn’t sure what to do with this blog for a while considering it was focused on anime and Japanese music, but I was able to redeem it and help other Christian otakus on their journies.
 One of my greatest endeavors was digging deep to find Japanese Christian artists as I wanted songs that had the same Jpop progressions and orchestration that I’ve loved for over 15 years, but didn’t want lyrics that promoted depression, pride, or anti-Christ ideas.
 Honestly, it was hard even finding 5 Japanese Christian artists, but with enough time and perseverance, I found 10, then 25, and my current Ultimate Japanese Christian Music list now has over 100 artists!

 Since I was born again, I wouldn’t say that I’ve avoided anime completely, but I’ve definitely been more cautious of the themes I expose myself to.
-A lot of animes promote a lot of pride, especially when the main character has certain powers or abilities, and characters often put their hope and trust into these people.
+A lot of animes promote pride, especially when the main character has certain powers or abilities, and characters often put their hope and trust into these people.
 ‘God’ never shows up to help, and is even spoken badly of.
-As for a personal issue, I’ve struggled with lust and dirty fantasies beforehand but it felt like my mind was wiped clean when I was born again, and I wanted to keep it that way.
+As for a personal issue, I’ve struggled with lust and dirty fantasies in years prior.
+When I was saved, it felt like my mind was wiped clean of those thoughts (perhaps, I was delivered?) and I wanted to keep it that way.
 My cousin/roommate was eager to show me his favourite show, Meishoku Tensei, and while I was willing to look past the sorcery aspects of the show considering the majority of animes have similar elements, I just had to get up and leave when an explicit scene came on screen.
 I really didn’t want those kinds of images in my head.
 So trust me, I understand the struggle.

 I’ve written lots of articles on this topic such as Is Anime/Japanese Music Safe For Christians and Anime Tropes That Made Me A Better Christian, but I realized I didn’t make a list like this yet.
 I probably tried to stay more in my niche (Japanese Music) and let other Christian Otakus handle it, but I took a look recently and was quite disappointed by the recommendations.
 When I would search Reddit threads, I would see posters asking for safe series, just to be recommended shows like Full Metal Alchemist (mocks ‘god’ and the church, promotes alchemy/sorcery), and be told that ‘there’s nothing wrong with magic’.
 Honestly, if you asked me 5 years ago, I’d probably be saying the same things as them as I would watch anything that would catch my attention, but I understand what these seekers are looking for now.

-I think a good anime can actually be really encouraging for the soul.
-We often get to know more about the characters backgrounds, which help us to be more compassionate and merciful with people we don’t know well, we get to learn a lot about courage and endurance when facing adversity and struggles, we get to learn more about teamwork, unity, forgiveness as series usually have a group of main characters working towards the same goal, and they can often teach us about hope, faith, and patience when we desire a better future.
-Compare this to Youtube that had brainrot videos and lots of drama/gossip, sitcoms that don’t teach anything of value, and movies that have the darkest themes to keep people engaged, Hollywood as a whole is essentially operated by the devil so…I’ll pick anime over the bunch.
+I think a good anime can actually be really encouraging and edifying for the soul.
+We often get to know more about the characters backgrounds, which helps us to be more compassionate and merciful with people we don’t know well.
+We get to learn a lot about courage and endurance when facing adversity and struggles.
+We get to learn more about teamwork, unity, and forgiveness as series usually have a group of main characters working towards the same goal, similar to the body of Christ.
+They can also teach us about the importance of having hope, faith, and patience when we desire a better future.
+Compare this to Youtube that has brain rot videos, social media that just wastes your time, sitcoms with lots of drama and no real lessons, and movies with the darkest themes possible…….I’ll pick anime over the bunch.
 But just like any medium, even if the majority seems bad, there can still be some gems that changes your life for the better.

 Themes That Would Eliminate A Show On This List

-I am quick picky and strict with this list because I know there are many that will look past certain topics just because the show is generally possitive, but I got you!
-Any shows that paint God/angels in a bad light and Satan/demons in a good light is off the table (Fullmetal Alchemist, The Devil Is A Part-Timer, D.N.Angel, etc).
-Promoting magic or parterning with demons while playing the good guy is also disqualified (Sailormoon, Jujitsu Kaisen, Little Witch Academia, Inuyasha, etc).
-We knows shows about pop idols is not as innocent as it seems and takes worship rightefully reserved for God alone (Love Live, Oshi no Ko, Uta no Prince-Sama).
-I was never into the isekai genre, but shows that focus on reincarnation is not something to entertain (Re:Zero, ‘Reincarnated as a….’).
-I’ve done my best to avoid shows with fanservice or sex scenes, but romance and relationships is a part of life, so I apologize if a small suggestive scene I’ve forgotten about comes on screen, but I’ve done my best to spare you from that and keep it PG.
+I am quick picky and strict with this list because I know there are many lists that will look past many things if the show was generally positive or had good characters in them, but I got you!
+Any show that paint God/angels in a bad light and Satan/demons in a good light is off the table (Fullmetal Alchemist, The Devil Is A Part-Timer, D.N.Angel, etc).
+Promoting magic or partnering with demons while playing the good guy/hero is also disqualified (Sailormoon, Jujitsu Kaisen, Little Witch Academia, Inuyasha, etc).
+Shows where people are being praised and worshipped like in idol series is also off the table because worship is for God alone (Love Live, Oshi no Ko, Uta no Prince-Sama).
+We’re also not going to entertain Isekai (different world) genres as they often focus on reincarnation and spiritual guides (Re:Zero, ‘Reincarnated as a….’, Mushoku Tensei).
+I’ve done my best to avoid shows with fanservice, sexualized imagery, and fornication; however, big-chested women, romance, and relationships are a part of life.
+I apologize in advance if a short suggestive scene that I’ve forgotten about comes on screen, but I’ve done my best to spare you from shows that are intentionally lustful.

-I’ve also avoided countless other shows that appear to be light hearted and fun, or even have some wonderful main characters that we could learn valuable lessons from…but there are elements which I still wouldn’t want to promote.
+I’ve also avoided countless other shows that appear to be light hearted and fun, or even have some wonderful main characters that we could learn valuable lessons from…but there are elements which I still wouldn’t want to promote or endorse.
 For example, “SpyXFamily” has a pretend/adopted family comprised of 4 characters who keep their lives secret and lie to another.
 One is a CIA agent, which is fine, but the rest include an assassin, mind-reader, and a psychic (dog).
-“HunterxHunter” has a cute premise, a young boy who desires to become stronger and goes on a huge adventure and faces lots of adversity to one day meet the father he never knew…but the characters all use nen (aura/chi) to gain powers and some use them in dark or perverted ways, to manipulate and even kill others.
-“Fruits Basket” would honestly be such a lovely show to recommend as the sweet and pure hearted main character is a girl who sees the good in others and her kindness changes those around her, even healing the hearts of those who were traumatized and ostracized….but I can’t look past that the series focuses on 13 people in a family who transform into animals of the Chinese zodiac and have certain quirks or abilities due to a curse.
+“HunterxHunter” has a cute premise, a young boy who desires to become stronger and goes on a huge adventure, facing lots of adversity, to one day meet the father he never knew…but the characters all use nen (aura/chi) to gain powers and some use them in dark or perverted ways, to manipulate and even kill others (this show has a ridiculous amount of deaths).
+“Fruits Basket” would honestly be such a lovely show to recommend as the sweet and pure hearted main character is a girl who sees the good in others and her kindness changes those around her, even healing the hearts of those who were traumatized and ostracized even though she’s faced a lot of trauma herself….but I can’t look past that the series focuses on 13 people in a family who transform into animals of the Chinese zodiac and have certain quirks or abilities due to a curse.
+Same with shows like “Hitman Reborn” and “Mob Psycho” that start with cowardly, weak, pathetic main characters who train and make efforts to become stronger, more capable, and even more social, and it’s overall heartwarming to see them overcome their fears and insecurities, but of course, they have supernatural powers that others glorify.
+My ex introduced me to the Ace Attorney video games, and I watched the anime when it came out.
+If it were just a defense attorney solving mysteries, it would be completely fine….but because his current assistant is a psychic, and the spirit of her late older sister who was his actual partner takes over her body to assist at times, I just can’t add it.
+That’s how serious I am with analyzing and judging each series.

 I’ve seen “Studio Ghibli” pop up on a lot of these threads.
 I’ll be honest with you, I never got into their movies or music.
 I tried to watch “Spirited Away” as a teen, but I was so bored and found the imagery kinda weird and creepy.
 Turns out, the studio as a whole tends to implement a lot of Shintoism or Paganism themes, and I know for a fact they have various characters like demons and witches too.
 I also haven’t watched nor plan to watch older classic animes like Astroboy, Doraemon, Crayon Shin-chan, Mobile Suit Gundam, Neon Genesis Evangelion etc, so I don’t have an opinion on them.

 I have given exceptions to shows that include things that are a huge part of Japanese culture and thus is almost unavoidable.
 If you didn’t know, Japan has always been a monocultural country, and their culture is rooted in Shinto and Buddhist customs.
-So while slice-of-life shows are some of the safest categories for Christians as they are based in reality, their reality includes things like festivals, shrine visits on New Years and having a small shrine at home for dead relatives, or gifting loved ones good luck charms for exams or big events.
-But outside of these customs, the characters don’t show any interest in religion, and spirits never talk or interact with the characters.
+So while slice-of-life shows are some of the safest categories for Christians as they are based in reality, their reality includes things like festivals, shrine visits on New Years, having a small shrine at home for dead relatives, gifting loved ones good luck charms for exams or big events, and so on, but these are usually just customs and habits, and the characters have no real interest or dedication to religion, nor do they interact with any spirits.
+It is also customary for Japanese people to put their hands together and say “Itadakimasu” before eating a meal.
+It is a form of gratitude for anything and anyone that went into making it, but know that it is more a habit and sign of respect than a serious spiritual prayer to a god for them.
 Another big part of Japanese culture is shared baths.
 It is customary to be completely nude (no clothes or bathing suits allowed) if you are using a public bath house or onsen/hot spring.
 Characters will often have deep and honest conversations here, but animes will usually make the water cloudy and use certain angles to avoid revealing anything.
-It is also customary for Japanese people to put their hands together and say “Itadakimasu” before eating a meal.
-It is a form of gratitude for anything and anyone that went into making it, but know that it is more a habit and sign of respect than a serious spiritual prayer to a god for them.
 Another common trope is the summer beach episode…you know what?
 Let me just share my Culture Shocks article for common things you’ll see in almost every anime.

 I’ve divided this list into 3 categories: Pure/Lighthearted, Deep/Thought Provoking, and Heavy/Fictional.
 I’M ONLY RECOMMENDING ANIMES I’VE PERSONALLY WATCHED AND VETTED.
 Some I watched ages ago, but I did a quick Google search to ensure it was as clean as I recall it being.
-I haven’t watched as many anime as others as I didn’t have the internet for many years of my youth, and I became a workaholic in my 20s, and obviously, in recent years, I kinda fell off.
-SOOO, if there’s a series you think should be here, leave it in the comments below, along with your reasons why you think it is safe for Christians and worth the watch.
+If there’s a series you think should be here, leave it in the comments below, along with your reasons why you think it is safe for Christians and worth the watch.

 Pure and Lighthearted

-This list includes animes that anyone in the family can watch and enjoy.
-They are usually slice-of-life series, meaning there is no powers or supernatural elements, just kids doing things at school (clubs, bands, sports) or pursuing their dreams.
-This category also includes most romance/romcom series, but I made sure they don’t go beyond things like hand holding or kissing (Japanese people are pretty shy and reserved.
-It sometimes takes multiple episodes just for one to confess that they like the other, and lonfer for them to become boyfriend/girlfriend).
+This category includes animes that anyone in the family can watch and enjoy.
+A lot of these are slice-of-life series, which means it’s based in reality and focused on what normal people would do, usually focusing on clubs, bands, and sports, and the odd character who pursues realistic dreams.
+This category also includes most romance or rom/com series, and they don’t go beyond hand holding or kissing.
 This is great if you’re new to the genre, or just looking for something light hearted to enjoy after a hard day at work.

 Superbook

 I can’t think of a single person who has watched this series and didn’t like it.
 I personally avoided it for a time as my anime friends were fanboying over characters so I thought it’d be kinda sissy.
-And while I loved sports, I sucked and hate volleyball, so I didn’t think I’d be interested, but boy!
+I didn’t even like volleyball in school, but boy, this series made me want to give it a second chance!
+The show stars a short kid who desired to be great at volleyball after seeing a game on TV and admiring the ‘little giant’.
+In middle school, he did his best to train, even joining the girl’s team to practice since there wasn’t a boy’s team.
+He managed to suck his friends into making a team with him, but they really suck and they lost their first (and only) tournament game.
+But now he’s in high school and can pursue his dream seriously.
+Ironically, his mortal enemy from the team that destroyed his at the tournament is also trying out.
+Don’t worry though, they learn to put their differences aside for the sake of the team.
 This series is really funny and will have you on the edge of your seat during matches.
-The show stars a short kid who desired to be great at volleyball after seeing a game on TV.
-In middle school, he did his best to train, but had to join the girls team as there was one, and when he convinced some friends to join him, they sucked and lost their first trounament game.
-But now he’s in high school and can pursue his dream seriously….but his greatest rival from the team that destroyed him previously is also trying out.
-Don’t worry though, they learn to put their differences aside for the sake of the team.
-The show has many loveable characters with different strenghts and weaknesses, and it is a great motivational anime too!
+The show has many loveable characters with different strengths and weaknesses, and it is a great motivational anime too!

 K-On!!

 This is literally one of the cutest and sweetest animes out there, while also being really funny and relatable.
 It features a group of girls in their high school’s music club.
-The main character is a beginner at guitar but picks it up pretty quickly and they become a band.
-It has lots of light hearted humour, and small moments of growth as they grow as a band and prepare for performances.
+Two friends had a dream of being in a band together, and they managed to find a couple others as four is needed to establish a club.
+The main character is a beginner at guitar, and while she is a bit of an airhead, she somehow picks it up pretty easily.
+It has lots of light hearted humour, and small moments of growth as they prepare for performances.
 The songs as well are really light hearted and sweet, one is even called ‘light and fluffy time’ (Fuwa Fuwa Time).
 Any drama is resolved pretty quickly, and the girls get along really well.

 Sound Euphonium

 If you love music and big bands, Sound Euphonium may be right up your alley.
 This show features a girl who plays the Euphonium, which is similar to the tuba.
-Having moved to high school, she joins their band class with hopes of competing and doing well….but lets just say, the group needs a lot of work.
-They haven’t won a competition in years and some of the kids are just there for fun.
-Luckily, they also get a new music teacher/director who leads.
-Despite his handsome face and innocent looking smile, he’s not here to play games.
-If they are serious about not just competiting, but performing in marches and other events, they need to get their act together.
-If you haven’t been in a music group before, drama is to be expected, as some people seem to hold the group back, others are really talented but can be kind of cold and harsh, and there is bound to be envy when you don’t get the solo you wanted. but at the end of the day, if you want your group to win, you learn to humble yourself, to let things go, and to do your best despite your feelings.
+She joins her high school band with hopes of competing and perhaps winning….but the group needs a lot of work.
+Their school haven’t won a competition in years and some of the kids are just there for fun.
+Luckily, they also get a new music teacher/director, and while he has a handsome and kind looking face, he’s not here to play games, and he won’t even let them perform at local events if they won’t get their act together.
+I think this show has more realistic music drama, especially compared to K-On!.
+In any band, there is bound to be the ones who don’t practice much and hold everyone back, the ones who are super talented and have an ego or are quite cold and independent, there may be competition for leadership, and personalities don’t always mesh.
+But at the end of the day, anyone who truly cares about the group and wants everyone to succeed will humble themselves, put their feelings aside, and do their best.

 A Place Further Than The Universe

-This anime has the same cute and fun vibes as K-ON!, but with some heart touching and sad moments as well.
-Our main character is a girl who lacks any motivation to do anything, she has no dreams or goals, and envies girls that do.
+This anime has the same cute and fun vibes as K-ON!, but with a lot of growth and really touching moments as well.
+Our main character is a girl who lacks any motivation to do anything.
+She has no dreams or goals, but envies girls who do worthwhile things.
 She bumps into a girl who is trying so desperately to go to Antarctica (highlighting as some may read the title and think it’s an isekai or spiritual series), and is even hoping to find people to go with her.
 Her classmates not only mock her dream, but plant seeds of doubt saying it’s impossible or ridiculous.
 The two end up joining together and taking this dream seriously.
-While they usually wouldn’t allow kids on an expedition, they make an exception fora group of youth.
+While they usually wouldn’t allow kids on an expedition, they make an exception for this group.
 What makes this show so touching?
-I don’t want to spoil anything, but the girls mother went to antarctica and disappeared, so she is eager to possibly find her and learn more about her mom.
+I don’t want to spoil anything, but the girl’s mother went to antarctica and disappeared, so she is eager to possibly find her and learn more about her mom.

 Ore Monogatari (My Love Story)

 This is one of the cutest and funniest romcoms out there.
-The series starts off with these beast of a high schooler.
-I say beast because he is actually huge, strong, and unusually hairy….but he is a sweetheart.
-Loves to help people, even though they flee from him.
-One day on the subway, he helps a girl who was being harrassed by others, and the two develop a crush on each other.
-Welll, he thinks its one sided and that she is interested in his much hotter best friend, but she does genuinely like him.
+The series main character is a beast of a high schooler…like literally, unnaturally huge, strong, and hairy….but he is the biggest sweetheart.
+He is so eager to help people, but even after helping them, they run and flee in fear.
+One day on the subway, he helps a girl who was being harassed by others, and the two develop a crush on each other.
+Welll, he thinks its one sided and that she is more interested in his much hotter best friend, as everyone else is, but she does genuinely like him.
 She is really shy, but also makes small efforts to get to him.
-Obviously, being twice his size, and also dealing with others opinions on their relationship, we get the following series of events.
+Him being twice her size, and also dealing with others opinions on their relationship, we get the following series of events.

 Bocchi The Rock

-If you want a musical series that is a bit more serious and has cooler music than K-ON! but is still really funny and light hearted, check out Bocchi The Rock.
+If you want a musical series that is a bit more serious and has cooler music than K-ON! but is still really funny and chill, check out Bocchi The Rock!
 Our main character is a super duper shy girl.
-She was inspired to play guitar and becomes super talented, but is too scared to show anybody.
-She desires to be cool so she can make friends, but has extreme social anxiety and just can’t break out of her shell.
+She was inspired to play guitar because she thinks it would make her popular and she can attract friends.
+She becomes super talented and starts a faceless YouTube channel, but is too scared to show or share her skills with anyone around her.
 By chance, a girl from another school was desperately looking for a guitarist for a gig that evening as hers dropped out, and she found Bocchi with her guitar in a park.
-The series then goes on to show her experience talking and making friends, becoming more comfortable on stage, and even surviving her first customer service job!
+The series then goes on to show her experience making friends, becoming more comfortable on stage, and even surviving her first customer service job!

 Azumanga Daioh